 - Plastic Baggies

-Gather all of the items together to see how big a travel bag you will need.
+Gather all the items together to see how big a travel bag you will need.
 Pack it and see if you can eliminate any of the heavier stuff.
-Your goal is to have a lightweight small bag with just the essentials for a few hours of time.
+Your goal is to have a lightweight small bag with just the essentials for a few hours.
 If you don’t normally need it, you probably can eliminate it.
 You don’t want a suitcase full to drag around behind you.

 Now pack that bag and get ready to go out and enjoy your life again.
 You have everything you need “just in case”.
 Have fun.